-The Scribbles Creative Writing Awards will be awarded to creators of children’s literature across four categories.
+The Scribbles Creative Writing Awards are awarded to creators of children’s literature across FIVE categories.

-The awards are only open to participants of the Scribbles creative writing course run by Girl & Duck.
+Please note: These awards are only open to members of the The Scribbles Academy.

 All entries must be unpublished works.